Nam3lessMc/NES_Client/README.md

 The out of dungeon features include an auction flipper (not autoflip), fairysoul waypoints, mining info, commission waypoints, etc.

-We are greatly lookin forward to getting reviews so that we can make the experience better for everyone.
+We are greatly lookin forward to getting feedback so that we can make the experience better for everyone.